On the Security of Key Extraction from Measuring Physical Quantities: Introduction

-Considering works that were more experimental in nature, there were several practical algorithms suggested for wireless key extraction ~\cite{TM01,JPKPCK09,SKMY07,PCJSK10,LR05,WTS07,AHOKS05,MTMYR08,WSKR11,WZM11}.
-A common characteristic of these works is that significant attention is given to demonstrate correctness (i.e., that Alice and Bob calculate the same key) and much less analysis (as we detail below) is performed to demonstrate security (i.e., that the eavesdropper cannot extract any information about the key).
-More specifically, in~\cite{TM01,WTS07,PCJSK10} no proper security analysis is provided whatsoever, while~\cite{MTMYR08,WSKR11} considers performing randomness tests but these are insufficient as security guarantees (such ``random'' sequences are not necessarily unpredictable).
+Considering works that were more experimental in nature, there were several practical algorithms suggested for wireless key extraction ~\cite{TM01,JPKPCK09,SKMY07,PCJSK10,YMRSTM10,LR05,WTS07,AHOKS05,MTMYR08,WSKR11,WZM11}.
+A common characteristic of these works is that significant attention is given to demonstrate correctness (i.e., that Alice and Bob calculate the same key), and efficiency; much less formal analysis (as we detail below) is performed to demonstrate security.
+More specifically, the security of many of these works, e.g., \cite{MTMYR08, JPKPCK09, PCJSK10, YMRSTM10}, directly relied on the assumption that if the adversary is a wavelength away from the communicating parties, the adversary's observation is independent of the parties' measurements.
+Some other works made some further steps to analyze security.
+For instance, \cite{MTMYR08,WSKR11} consider performing randomness tests but these are insufficient as security guarantees (such ``random'' sequences are not necessarily unpredictable).
 In~\cite{LR05} a type of attacks based on blind deconvolution is considered and it is argued experimentally that such attacks are unlikely to apply; however, this does not preclude other types of attacks.
 Works such as~\cite{AHOKS05,SKMY07} provided informal security arguments based on calculating the correlation between the eavesdropper's measurements and the parties' measurements.
-Unfortunately, correlation measures used such as the Pearson correlation coefficient are insufficient for arguing about security.
-Indeed, even if no linear correlation exists, this does not preclude the existence of much more complex non-linear correlation functions that can be taken advantage of in an attack and the existence of such functions cannot be precluded by these arguments.
+However, such correlation calculation can not guarantee the amount of (conditional) entropy contained in the extracted key.

 In fact, the lack of properly rigorous security claims can lead to (partial) key recovery attacks as demonstrated in~\cite{EKY11,DLMA10} that examined known protocols in a specific deployment.
 These works exemplified the fact that even though existing analysis has demonstrated successfully that the signal observed by the two parties has sufficient entropy it remains open whether the {\em conditional entropy} on the eavesdropper's view is non-zero in a specific real-world deployment.